CNAG-Biomedical-Informatics/convert-pheno/README.md

              #-oomop                  OMOP-CDM PostgreSQL dump

              Compatible with -i(bff|pxf):
-             -ocsv                    Data flattened to CSV
+             -ocsv                    Flatten data to CSV
-             -ojsonf                  Data flattened to 1D-JSON
+             -ojsonf                  Flatten data to 1D-JSON (or 1D-YAML if suffix is .yml|.yaml)

      Options:
        -exposures-file                CSV file with a list of 'concept_id' considered to be exposures (with -iomop)